Ryan Holiday: Books

+Books on Stoicism

 In 2020, Hanselman and Holiday co-authored the Lives of the Stoics: The Art of Living from Zeno to Marcus Aurelius.
-It delves into the lives of famous Stoic philosophers and their teachings.
-His work, Courage Is Calling: Fortune Favors the Brave (2021) explores the cardinal virtues, focusing on the importance of courage in personal and professional life.
+It delves into exploring the lives of famous Stoic philosophers and their teachings.
+Holiday's work, Courage Is Calling: Fortune Favors the Brave (2021) studies cardinal virtues focusing on the importance of courage in personal and professional life.
 Discipline Is Destiny: The Power of Self-Control (2022) examines the role of discipline in achieving success and fulfillment.
-In 2023, Holiday published The Daily Dad, offering daily Stoic-inspired insights for fathers.
+In 2023, he published The Daily Dad, offering daily Stoic-inspired insights for fathers.
 His 2024 book, Right Thing, Right Now: Good Values.
 Good Character.
 Good Deeds, emphasizes the importance of ethical behavior and integrity.
 A review by Will Lloyd for The Sunday Times said, "A former PR man has reinvented stoicism for the masses, and created a bestselling business out of his books.
 It's a shame they're so terrible."
-His 2025 book, Wisdom Takes Work, completes his Stoic Virtues Series.
+Holiday's 2025 book, Wisdom Takes Work, completes his Stoic Virtues Series.

-Stoicism

-Holiday, through his books, articles and lectures, has been credited by Alexandra Alter of The New York Times with contributing to the increased popularity of Stoicism; when questioned about his role, he defended it "as a self-help strategy", and Alter notes that Holiday's approach "sound[s] more entrepreneurial than philosophic".
-Holiday was described by The Independent as "leading the charge for Stoicism", which has been noted for gaining traction among Silicon Valley entrepreneurs.
-Zoe Williams, writing for The Guardian says his books "do not so much represent a meaningful through-line of the ancient philosophy, but instead pick up quotes and notions so freely, attach them to modern exemplars so randomly, that it's like putting stoicism into a Magimix until the only building block of thought you have left is the alphabet" and Alter says, "he translates Stoicism, which had counted emperors and statesmen among its adherents during antiquity, into pithy catchphrases and digestible anecdotes for ambitious, 21st-century life hackers.
+Through his books, articles and lectures, he has been credited by Alexandra Alter of The New York Times with contributing to the increased popularity of Stoicism.
+When questioned about his role, he defended it "as a self-help strategy".
+Alter observed that Holiday's approach "sound(s) more entrepreneurial than philosophic".
+The Independent said he is "leading the charge for Stoicism", which has been noted for gaining traction among Silicon Valley entrepreneurs.

+Zoe Williams, writing for The Guardian said Holiday's books "do not so much represent a meaningful through-line of the ancient philosophy, but instead pick up quotes and notions so freely, attach them to modern exemplars so randomly, that it's like putting stoicism into a Magimix until the only building block of thought you have left is the alphabet".
+Alter opined: "he translates Stoicism, which had counted emperors and statesmen among its adherents during antiquity, into pithy catchphrases and digestible anecdotes for ambitious, 21st century life hackers.
 He boils down the philosophy's central tenets to inspirational tales from successful people's lives and recasts its ancient maxims about the pitfalls of pride into breathless clickbait."

 In 2016, Holiday spoke at Stoicon, an annual conference for academics and practitioners of Stoicism.
-The organizer, Massimo Pigliucci, philosophy professor at City College of New York said, "Some of them [attendees] looked at Ryan as a keynote speaker and said, 'Wait a minute, that's not Stoicism. and Gabriele Galluzzoo, a professor of ancient philosophy at the University of Exeter, said, "There was some skepticism about the personal trajectory of the author, since some of the things in his first book don't seem to be aligned with the ideals of Stoicism."
+The organizer, Massimo Pigliucci, philosophy professor at City College of New York in Manhattan, New York said, "Some of them (the attendees) looked at Ryan as a keynote speaker and said, 'Wait a minute, that's not Stoicism. and Gabriele Galluzzoo, a professor of ancient philosophy at the University of Exeter in Exeter, England said, "There was some skepticism about the personal trajectory of the author, since some of the things in his first book don't seem to be aligned with the ideals of Stoicism."